udippant/base-drafts/draft-ietf-quic-tls.md

 - All other frame types MUST only appear at the 1-RTT levels.

-Because packets could be reordered on the wire, QUIC uses the packet type to indicate which level a given packet was encrypted under, as shown in
+Because packets could be reordered on the wire, QWIK uses the packet type to indicate which level a given packet was encrypted under, as shown in
 {{packet-types-levels}}.
 When multiple packets of different encryption levels need to be sent, endpoints SHOULD use coalesced packets to send them in the same